yifanlu/usbmc/README.md

 **This is NOT for gamecard-to-microSD adapters!
 For that, you want to check out [this](https://github.com/xyzz/gamecard-microsd)**

-Note: When using USB storage as memory, make sure all taiHEN plugins are installed to `ur0:` with `ur0:tai/config.txt` as the config file.
-This is because taiHEN is loaded _before_ usbmc so you cannot use taiHEN plugins installed to USB.

 ## Installation

 1. Make sure your USB storage drive is formatted to a single FAT, FAT32, or